 Mulberry trees, which are home to silk worms, can be grown organically – but transforming the raw material into finished silk is a process that puts unnecessary strain on the environment.
 The Higg Materials Sustainability Index ranks silk higher than most other fibres for harmful impact on the planet – this is mainly due to its contribution to global warming and its use of fossil fuels during processing.
 The 2017 Pulse of Fashion Industry Report by the Boston Consulting Group also put silk in the second place (after another animal-derived fabric, cow leather) on its list of materials with the highest impact.

 In today's fashion industry, the material that most commonly replaces silk is polyester – a petroleum-based, non-renewable, non-biodegradable environmental hazard.
 Staggeringly, nearly 70 million barrels of oil are used in the production of polyester each year.
 Polyester also comes with the problem of microplastics, which are released into the waterways every time it's washed.
-Luckily, a look beyond polyester and other synthetics reveals that naturally derived vegan fabrics can easily replace silk, which are colectively known as 'vegan silk' – here are some of the best.
+Luckily, vegan silk is rising in popularity and creating a demand for better options.
+Today, a look beyond polyester and other synthetics reveals that naturally derived vegan fabrics can easily replace silk, which are collectively known as 'vegan silk' – here are some of the best.

 Tencel Vegan Silk